Andy4495/emulator-8-bit/README.md

 - INC ss instructions (opcodes 0x03, 0x013, 0x23, 0x33)
 - DEC ss instructions (opcodes 0x0b, 0x01b, 0x2b, 0x3b)
 - Flag update handling
-  - In specific opcodes
+  - DONE: Input specific opcodes
-  - In flag update methods
   - Many of the ADD/SUB cases are finished.
 Harder cases like H and N for DAA need to be done.
-  - Special flag handling for I/O instructions
   - Other cases (check all opcodes)
 - DAA instruction (opcode 0x27)
 - HALT state handler in main execute method
   - Currently handled in the main emulator module, but should be part of the CPU class implementation
+  - HALT should act like a breakpoint
 - Disassembler mode (in addition to emulate/run mode)
 - Automated test suite
   - All valid opcodes